Blackymas/NSPanel_HA_Blueprint/docs/alarm.md

 however, when you click in any button it will send services calls to Home Assistant without the code and it will fail for the calls where a code is required.

-### Security advisory
+> [!IMPORTANT]
+> **Security advisory**

-By default, the communication between your NSPanel (ESPHome) and Home Assistant (HA) is not encrypted, which means a person with access to your network could potentially monitor the communication between your panel and HA and replicate the service calls.
+> By default, the communication between your NSPanel (ESPHome) and Home Assistant (HA) is not encrypted,
+> which means a person with access to your network could potentially monitor the communication between your panel and HA and replicate the service calls.
-Although this is not a big issue for most of the service calls (turn-on a light, close a curtain, etc.), it can be a problem when controlling your alarm system.
+> Although this is not a big issue for most of the service calls (turn-on a light, close a curtain, etc.), it can be a problem when controlling your alarm system.
+>

-Based on that, we hardly reccoment the use of API encryption for all users controlling an Alarm system via a NSPanel.
+> Based on that, we hardly reccoment the use of API encryption for all users controlling an Alarm system via a NSPanel.
-You can easily enable this by following the ["API encryption" example available here](customization.md#api-encryption).
+> You can easily enable this by following the ["API encryption" example available here](customization.md#api-encryption).

 ## Configuration